Carl Schmitt: Support for the Nazi Party

 Schmitt joined the Nazi Party on 1 May 1933.
-Within days, he rejoiced in the burning of "un-German" and "anti-German" writings of Jewish authors, and called for a much more extensive purge, to include works by authors influenced by "Jewish" ideas.
-From June 1933, he was in the leadership council of Hans Frank's Academy for German Law and served as chairman of the Committee for State and Administrative Law.
+Within days, he rejoiced in the burning of Jewish authors' "un-German" and "anti-German" writings and called for a much more extensive purge, to include works by authors influenced by "Jewish" ideas.
+From June 1933, he was in the leadership council of Hans Frank's Academy for German Law and chaired the Committee for State and Administrative Law.
 In July, Hermann Göring appointed him to the Prussian State Council, and in November he became the president of the Association of National Socialist German Jurists.
 He also replaced Heller as a professor at the University of Berlin, a position he held until the end of World War II.
 He presented his theories as an ideological foundation of the Nazi dictatorship and a justification of the Führer state concerning legal philosophy, particularly through the concept of auctoritas.

 In June 1934, Schmitt was appointed editor-in-chief of the Nazi newspaper for lawyers, the Deutsche Juristen-Zeitung ("German Jurists' Journal").
 In July he published in it "The Leader Protects the Law (Der Führer schützt das Recht)", a justification of the political murders of the Night of the Long Knives with Hitler's authority as the "highest form of administrative justice (höchste Form administrativer Justiz)".
-Schmitt presented himself as a radical antisemite and was the chairman of an October 1936 law teachers' convention in Berlin at which he demanded that German law be cleansed of the "Jewish spirit (jüdischem Geist)" and that all Jewish scientists' publications be marked with a small symbol.
+Schmitt presented himself as a radical antisemite and chaired an October 1936 law teachers' convention in Berlin at which he demanded that German law be cleansed of the "Jewish spirit (jüdischem Geist)" and that all Jewish scientists' publications be marked with a small symbol.

 Nevertheless, in December 1936, the Schutzstaffel (SS) publication Das Schwarze Korps accused Schmitt of being an opportunist, a Hegelian state thinker, and a Catholic, and called his antisemitism a mere pretense, citing earlier statements in which he criticized the Nazis' racial theories.
 After this, Schmitt resigned as Reichsfachgruppenleiter (Reich Professional Group Leader) but retained his professorship in Berlin and his title "Prussian State Councillor".
 Schmitt continued to be investigated in 1937, but Göring stopped further reprisals.

 During the German occupation of Paris, a "round-table" of French and German intellectuals met at the Georges V Hotel, including Schmitt, the writers Ernst Jünger, Paul Morand, Jean Cocteau, and Henry de Montherlant, and the publisher Gaston Gallimard.